Stride-Labs/mainnet/README.md

 We would recommend using a snapshot as opposed to connecting through state sync.
 We've found snapshots can fully catch up to mainnet slightly more consistently than state sync.
 Many members of the Stride community consistently upload high-quality snapshots.
 A couple to highlight are [Polkachu](https://polkachu.com/tendermint_snapshots/stride) and [BccNodes](https://bccnodes.com/m/stride/#snapshot).

+## Getting Ready for the Stride-ICS Migration

+If you are a current Stride or Cosmos Hub validator and are preparing for the July 19th ICS Migration, please check the `ics-instructions` folder in this repo for more instructions.
+If you have any further questions, please reach out on Discord or Telegram!

 ## Being a Validator

 We are hoping to release a more detailed validator guide later.
 For now, we strongly recommend running a setup with a Sentry node and signed using [Horcrux](https://github.com/strangelove-ventures/horcrux).